Grand Turk Masonic LodgeFront Street, Cockburn Town, Grand Turk

 The Grand Turk Masonic Lodge is a prime example of the continuing repairs and renovations seen on buildings in the salt islands (Grand Turk, Salt Cay, and South Caicos).
 The original dimensional lumber roof has been replaced by more-recent tongue and grove boards and corrugated metal, the doors and windows have been replaced, and electrical utilities have been installed.

-As was the case with many of the important buildings at the time, hand-cut limestone blocks, sourced either locally or from Bermuda, forms the main structure of the lodge.
+As was the case with many of the important buildings at the time, hand-cut limestone blocks, sourced either locally or from Bermuda, form the main structure of the lodge.